BlockchainCommons/law-and-advocacy/README.md

 We believe that it's crucial to create a legal foundation for digital rights.
 Our advocacy is thus focused on identifying legal underpinnings that will lead us to the secure, compassionate, self-sovereign digital infrastructure that we envision and then supporting the incorporation of those foundations into law.

-To date, much of our work has been with the Wyoming lesiglature, who we believe is setting national precedent with their future-looking laws on digital assets and identity.
+To date, much of our work has been with the Wyoming lesiglature, who we believe is setting national precedent with their future-looking work that codifies the intersection of law and identity.
 We've supported their work to create two important foundations for self-sovereign digital control of assets:

 * **Identity Definition.** [WY SF0039 (2021)](https://wyoleg.gov/Legislation/2021/SF0039) provided a foundational definition of digital identity that we found most crucial for its inclusion of "principal authority" as part of the core definition.
 Our article ["Principal Authority: A New Perspective on Self-Sovereign Identity"](https://www.blockchaincommons.com/articles/Principal-Authority/) explains the importance of this legal term and how it leads to self-sovereign identity.
 * **Private Key Protection.**[WY HB0086 (2023)](https://wyoleg.gov/Legislation/2023/HB0086) recognized private keys as being special and offered protections for them, which were previously being required by courts.
 Our article ["Private Key Disclosure: A Needless Threat to Rights and Assets"](https://www.blockchaincommons.com/articles/Private-Key-Disclosure/) explains the importance as this, and how private keys are the building block for identity on the internet.

 Together we believe these two bills lay out the crucial foundation to give users self-sovereign control of their digital selves and assets online.
-Clearly, there's lots more to do, including the laying of many more building blocks, but we're proud of these two successes and hope to see more like them in the future.
+However, there's lots more to do.
+We've also worked with the Wyoming leglislature on the concept of registered digital assets, and also have offered our support to efforts in other states and country.
+Ultimately, there are a lot more building blocks to lay, but we're proud the successes to date.

 ## Why Advocacy Continues to Be Important

-Advocacy is one of the ways that we transform ideas like our [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) into reality.
+Advocacy is one of the ways that we transform ideas like our [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) and [Self-Sovereign Identity Principles](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html). into reality.
 Without them there are three major dangers:

 1. That laws are encated that hand off digital identities and assets to corporations, not individuals.
 2. That laws are enacted that innately support less secure or less personal methods of asset control